A dynamical system framework yielding quantitative inverse spectral results for Sturm-Liouville operators

-Since the pioneering work of Sturm \cite{Sturm} and Liouville \cite{Liouville}, numerous mathematicians have made significant contributions to the fundamental theory of the Sturm-Liouville equation.
-Notable examples include the contributions of Arnold \cite{arnold-book, arnold}, Courant and Hilbert \cite{C-H}, Bérard and Helffer \cite{P-B}, Bérard and Webb \cite{P-D}, Krein \cite{krein1}, Ashbaugh and Benguria \cite{M-R,M-R2}, M\"oller and Zettl \cite{M-Z}, and Zettl \cite{zettl}.
 The origins of the classical direct spectral problem can be traced back to the work of Krein \cite{krein1} in the 1950s.
 The task of the direct problem for Sturm-Liouville operator is: for a prescribed potential $q(x)$ and specified boundary conditions, one seeks to find the eigenvalues $\lambda_m$, the associated eigenfunctions $E_m(x)$, and and an understanding of their analytical properties.
+By index theory, Hu \cite{Hu1} and Hu et al \cite{Hu2,Hu3} studied the eigenvalues of Sturm-Liouville problem.
 We recall that Zhang \cite{zhang1} proved that the eigenvalues exhibit complete continuity with respect to varys in the potential, which established a foundation for extensive follow-up research concerning direct problems in Sturm-Liouville equations.
-Subsequently, Wei, Meng and Zhang \cite{zhang2} determined the maximum and minimum eigenvalues via a given potential function $q\in \mathcal L^p$, $\ p\in[1,+\infty]$. {It is noteworthy that the methodology developed by Zhang \cite{zhang1} for the Sturm-Liouville operators extends its significance to the study of other classes of operator problems (see Chu, Meng and Zhang \cite{c-m-z}, Chu, Meng and Zhang \cite{chuadv} and Zhang \cite{Zhang3}).} Very recently, based on the results of Zhang \cite{zhang1}, Chu, Meng and Zhang \cite{chu2} developed an analytical approach to derive sharp estimates for the lowest positive periodic eigenvalue and all Dirichlet eigenvalues of a general Sturm-Liouville problem.
+Subsequently, Wei, Meng and Zhang \cite{zhang2} determined the maximum and minimum eigenvalues via a given potential function $q\in \mathcal L^p$, $\ p\in[1,+\infty]$. {It is noteworthy that the methodology developed by Zhang \cite{zhang1} for the Sturm-Liouville operators extends its significance to the study of other classes of operator problems (see Chu, Meng and Zhang \cite{c-m-z, cmz_ADV} and Zhang \cite{Zhang3}).} Very recently, based on the results of Zhang \cite{zhang1}, Chu, Meng and Zhang \cite{chu2} developed an analytical approach to derive sharp estimates for the lowest positive periodic eigenvalue and all Dirichlet eigenvalues of a general Sturm-Liouville problem.